Christmas Markets

 • A small group experience of 10-15 people

-• Nine nights accommodation, including breakfasts
+• Centrally located accommodations, including breakfasts

-• Five group dinners, drinks included
+• Three group dinners, drinks included

 • All sightseeing activity entrances and local guides